-Ecuador prison melee flares for second time in weeks; at least 58 dead
+Ecuador prison melee flares for second time in weeks; at least 68 dead

 In February, brawls in three prisons on the same day left 79 inmates dead, and in July, similar fights led to the deaths of 22 inmates.

-This weekend’s violence brings the death toll in the country’s prisons to at least 295, well more than double the total in all of 2020, according to the Ecuadoran Ombudsman’s Office.
+This weekend’s violence brings the death toll in the country’s prisons to more than 300 this year, well more than double the total in all of 2020, according to the Ecuadoran Ombudsman’s Office.

 “The enemy is drug trafficking,” Arosemena said.